nibbstack/erc721/style-guide.md

 The same recommendations apply to the control structures `if`, `else`, `while`, and `for`.

-Additionally there should be a single space between the control structures `if`, `while`, and `for` and the parenthetic block representing the conditional, as well as a single space between the conditional parenthetic block and the opening brace.
+Additionally there must be a single space between the control structures `if`, `while`, and `for` and the parenthetic block representing the conditional, as well as a single space between the conditional parenthetic block and the opening brace.